 Water Softener - How it Works

 As hard water passes through the resin bed, each bead attracts and holds the minerals in the water that make it "hard".
 This is called "ion-exchanging" and works much like a magnet attracting and holding metals.
-Soft water (water without hard minerals) then continues to flow from the water softening system to the house water pipes.
+Soft water (water without hard minerals) then continues to flow from the Water Softening System to the house water pipes.

 After a period of time, the resin beads get coated with hard minerals and need to be cleaned.
 The cleaning process is called "recharge".
 Recharging consists of five stages: